 I am friendly with the kids and talk to them a lot, but it means that they feel more comfortable to vent their many frustrations to me.

-Often I am compelled to do things I'd rather not have to do, like lecture my floor's Vietnamese kids on the necessity of flushing toilets as well as the toilet paper.
 I am on-call almost the entire day and sometimes I have to stay up until 2am to enforce the curfew--then breakfast the next day is served only from 7-8am.
 I always wake up for it because, inexplicably, I can't sleep.

 It is interesting to see firsthand how increased immigration and adoption have changed the face of Europe.
 We have a Tamil-Norwegian, a Tamil-Swede, a Chinese-Swede, an Azeri/Iranian-Swede (who was kidnapped as a child for several months) a Vietnamese-Russian, an Armenian-French and a Serbian-Dane, but the melting pot first prize goes to a Tanzanian-Finnish girl who lives up in Lapland!
 Perhaps more interestingly, all but one of these are girls.